akshaytekam/Spark-Streaming-Projects/A Complete Data Engineering Project Using Pyspark and Databricks/Readme.md

 # A Complete Data Engineering Project Using Pyspark and Databricks Lakehouse

-## Use Article like for detailed info:-  https://datatoinfolabs.com/a-complete-data-engineering-project-using-pyspark-and-databricks/
+## Use Article link for detailed info:-  https://datatoinfolabs.com/a-complete-data-engineering-project-using-pyspark-and-databricks/

 **Project Overview:**